-The feelings, beliefs and behaviours described above are likely to have arisen because we were made to feel shame and guilt when we failed to be perfect as children – it is likely that our parent/parents/primary carer made us feel that we were ‘never quite good enough’ and that we were a constant source of disappointment.
+The feelings, beliefs, and behaviors described above are likely to have arisen because we were made to feel shame and guilt when we failed to be perfect as children – it is likely that our parent/parents/primary carer made us feel that we were ‘never quite good enough and that we were a constant source of disappointment.

 As adults, then, we have displaced our parent’s/parents’ unreasonable expectations of us onto our current relationships with others.
 Insight into this problem is the first step to freeing us from our perpetual, unreasonable self-demands.

-Cognitive behavioural therapy (CBT) is one therapy that studies show can be very effective for treatment of intense and obsessive self-criticism (click here to read my article on CBT).
+Cognitive behavioral therapy (CBT) is one therapy that studies show can be very effective for the treatment of intense and obsessive self-criticism.

 David Hosier BSc Hons; MSc; PGDE(FAHE).

 Holder of MSc and post graduate teaching diploma in psychology.
 Highly experienced in education.
 Founder of childhoodtraumarecovery.com.
 Survivor of severe childhood trauma.